rust-lang/rfcs/text/0000-async-await-keywords.md

 Don't add any new keywords.
 If we decide in the future to design features using `async` and `await`, it will require Rust version 2.0, since it will be a backward incompatible change.

+An alternative to requiring a major version of Rust would be to introduce the keyword in a context-sensitive manner, which could likely be implemented without backward incompatibility.
+This likely would require more complexity in the implementation, and is probably a design decision best left for later.

 ## Reserve only one word

 It may be possible to implement async features in a backward compatible way using only one keyword.
 Such a decision should probably deferred, leaving this as a less than ideal option.